HorridModz/dnSpy-Theme-Installer/README.md

 # dnSpy-Plugin-Installer

-~~dnSpyThemeInstaller has a [sister project](link) called dnSpyPluginInstaller which is almost identical, except it's for plugins instead of themes~~
+~~dnSpyThemeInstaller has a [sister project](https://github.com/HorridModz/dnSpy-Plugin-Installer) called dnSpyPluginInstaller which is almost identical, except it's for plugins instead of themes.~~
 **dnSpyPluginInstaller** is yet to be created.
 When it is created, this will be updated.

 # Using Themes